RebelToolbox/RebelEngine/platform/web/README.md

-# HTML5 platform port
+# Web platform port

-This folder contains the C++ and JavaScript code for the HTML5/WebAssembly platform port, compiled using [Emscripten](https://emscripten.org/).
+This folder contains the C++ and JavaScript code for the Web platform port, compiled using [Emscripten](https://emscripten.org/).

 It also contains a ESLint linting setup (see [`package.json`](package.json)).

-See also [`tools/dist/html`](/tools/dist/html) folder for files used by this platform such as the HTML5 shell.
+See also [`tools/dist/html`](/tools/dist/html) folder for files used by this platform such as the Web shell.

 ## Artwork license